 IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
 IF exposed or concerned: Get medical advice/attention.
+Specific treatment (see advice on this label).
 Do NOT induce vomiting.
+Take off contaminated clothing and wash before reuse.
 In case of fire: Use alcohol resistant foam or normal protein foam for extinction.
+IF ON SKIN: Wash with plenty of water and soap.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Call a POISON CENTER or doctor/physician if you feel unwell.
+If skin irritation or rash occurs: Get medical advice/attention.
 If eye irritation persists: Get medical advice/attention.
+Collect spillage.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.